GSA/fedramp-automation/src/validations/constraints/STYLE.md

     </context>
     <context>
         <!--
-            The target(s)  of this context's metapath are more specific.
-            They MUST come earlier in a document.
+            The target(s)  of this context's metapath is less specific than the other.
+To be conformant to the developer, guide this context MUST come before the first context in the example, not after it.
         -->
         <metapath target="/catalog//control"/>
         <constraints>
             <expect id="prop-response-point-has-cardinality-one" target=".//part" test="count(prop[@ns='https://fedramp.gov/ns/oscal' and @name='response-point']) &lt;= 1" level="WARNING">